We are committed to protecting your personal information and being transparent about what information we hold about you.

 Whenever you have given us your consent to use your personal data, you have the right to change your mind at any time and withdraw that consent.

 In cases where we are processing your personal data on the basis of our legitimate interest, you can ask us to stop for reasons connected to your individual situation.
 We must then do so unless we believe we have a legitimate overriding reason to continue processing your personal data.

 You have the right to stop the use of your personal data for direct marketing activity through all channels, or selected channels.
-To stop hearing from RIO please write to Real Ideas Organisation, Devonport Guildhall, Ker Street, Plymouth PL1 4EL.
+To stop hearing from Real Ideas please write to Real Ideas Organisation, Devonport Guildhall, Ker Street, Plymouth PL1 4EL.
 We will always comply with your request.

 You have the right to stop the use of your personal data for email marketing.
 All our email marketing activity is delivered via Mailchimp which will always give you opportunity to update your preferences or withdraw your consent to hear from us with marketing messages.
 We will always comply with your request.

 To protect the confidentiality of your information, we will ask you to verify your identity before proceeding with any request you make under this Privacy Notice.
 If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to act.